 Provide a working washer/dryer. | Not addressed |

-Although there is no specific state statute on the implied warranty of habitability, landlords should make sure that the premises is habitable, safe and sanitary.
+Although there is no specific state statute on the implied warranty of habitability, landlords should make sure that the rental property is habitable, safe and sanitary.

 Each municipality may have their own rules, for instance, in the city of Harrisburg, the minimum housing codes address water, heat, waste disposal, bath and kitchen facilities, keeping the roof, ceiling, walls, and floors in good condition, etc.